sailikhith1294/Live-Scoreboard-Application/README.md

-# Antigravity Cricket: Real-Time Tournament & Live Feed Platform
+# Cricket: Real-Time Tournament & Live Feed Platform

-Antigravity Cricket is a premium, real-time cricket management ecosystem designed for organizers, athletes, and spectators.
+Cricket is a premium, real-time cricket management ecosystem designed for organizers, athletes, and spectators.
 It combines professional tournament orchestration with a global live match feed, powered by an event-driven architecture for instantaneous data synchronization.

 ## 🚀 Key Features